raymondEhlers/OVERWATCH/README.md

 To handle viewing of the data, the server _Web App_ is used.
 It serves up the processed and printed data.
 This also handles stepping through time slices (both within runs as well as by run using the QA features) of the data by hooking into functions defined in _Process Runs_.
 It can also be configured to provide direct access to the underlying ROOT files.
 The _Web App_ can serve run pages based on Jinja2 templates (preferred) or fully static web pages, as both are written out.
 See [here](#directory-structure) for more information about the files that are written out.

 The _Web App_ is configured to work as both a full web server or a WSGI server.
-Since authenticated is required for all of the data, Flask must serve all files. (/static could be served by a traditional server, since no authentication is needed for those files, but there are only a few small files, so it does not seem worthwhile to add the complicated when Flask seems to work fine, if not at the best performance).
+Since authentication is required for all of the data, Flask must serve all files. (/static could be served by a traditional server, since no authentication is needed for those files, but there are only a few small files, so it does not seem worthwhile to add the complicated when Flask seems to work fine, if not at the best performance).

 A full, high performance web server is available in _Full Stack Server_.
 It is extremely simple, but it can act as a front end to the Flask server, which is a task usually performed by a more traditional web server such as Apache or Nginx.
 When the _Full Stack Server_ is used, the _Web App_ is used as a WSGI server and it will automatically be loaded by the _Full Stack Server_.